kausthubh-coder/shru/README.md

 See in-depth docs in `docs/`:

-- `docs/architecture.md` — app layers and data flow
-- `docs/realtime-agent.md` — OpenAI Realtime integration, session gating (`session.updated`), persona/English‑only prompt guard, auto‑context strategy, and debug overlays
-- `docs/convex.md` — Convex functions, schema, and HTTP routes
 - `docs/test-app.md` — how to use the prototype page
+- `docs/ide.md` — IDE tools, Python execution, and output model
-- `docs/troubleshooting.md` — common issues and fixes
+- `docs/context.txt` — product context and auto‑context technical notes
-- `docs/docs.mdc` — documentation verification checklist (code → doc mapping)

 ## Quick start